Back to prior page Go to next page

 The Canutt screen fight involved the positioning of the camera at angles to the participants (rather than straight on), and the camera would often face one of the participants.
 That camera angle gave the perception of bone-crushin' punches landing on the jaw.
 Many writers and fans also note that Canutt did much of this development during his many appearances with John Wayne in Wayne's oaters for Paul Malvern's Lone Star productions of the 1930s.
 Wayne and Canutt would remain friends for life.

 For those of you who study Wayne, recall the way he often twirls/spins his six-shooter when he draws the weapon.
-Canutt did the same and Wayne probably copied that mannerism when he and Yak were working on those Lone Star westerns.
-Billy Alford sent me an e-mail reminder that this is seen in RANDY RIDES ALONE (Lone Star/Monogram, 1934).
-Wayne and Canutt shoot at a wanted poster.
+Canutt did the same and Wayne may have copied that mannerism when he and Yak were working on those Lone Star westerns.
+Billy Alford sent me an e-mail reminder that this is seen in RANDY RIDES ALONE (Lone Star / Monogram, 1934).
+Wayne and Canutt take shots at a wanted poster.
 Yak draws, twirls, and shoots.
-Wayne then draws, does the same twirl as Yak, and shoots.
+Wayne then draws, does the same twirl as Yak, and fires.

-In addition to stuntwork and doubling, Canutt remained busy on the screen, usually portraying a baddie, mostly in westerns and chapterplays.
-He was working two jobs during this period - picking up some money as a freelance actor and day player as well as more dollars for stunting and doubling.
+In addition to stuntwork and doubling, Canutt remained busy on the screen - usually portraying a baddie in mostly westerns and chapterplays.
+He was working two jobs during this period - and getting paychecks as a freelance actor and more dollars for stunting and doubling.

-One of his more interesting roles was as 'Snake', the assistant to George Chesebro in CYCLONE OF THE SADDLE (Weiss/Superior, 1935), which starred Rex Lease.
+One of his more interesting screen roles was portraying 'Snake', the assistant to George Chesebro in CYCLONE OF THE SADDLE (Weiss/Superior, 1935), which starred Rex Lease.
 Canutt's weaponry is memorable - a pair of bullwhips.
 And he kills people by attaching a knife blade to the end of the whip and snapping it at his foe.
+Ouch!

 When Republic Pictures was formed in the mid 1930s, Canutt was there, playing supporting roles and doing stunts.
 But he was not tied exclusively to Republic.
-He doubled Clark Gable and drove the buckboard while Atlanta burns in GONE WITH THE WIND (MGM, 1939).
-And he doubled Gable (and was severely injured) in BOOM TOWN (MGM, 1940).
+Other jobs were numerous - examples: he doubled Clark Gable and drove the buckboard while Atlanta burned in GONE WITH THE WIND (MGM, 1939), and doubled Gable again - and was severely injured - in BOOM TOWN (MGM, 1940).

-In the 1940s, a variety of injuries and age caused Canutt to reduce stuntwork and move into stunt coordination and second-unit directing.
-And during the mid to late 1940s, Canutt wound up as the director / co-director on about twenty Republic westerns and cliffhangers.
-He remained busy in the 1950s and 1960s handling second unit / stunt coordinator jobs in films such as SPARTACUS, KNIGHTS OF THE ROUND TABLE, IVANHOE, CAT BALLOU, WHERE EAGLES DARE ... and BEN HUR.
+In the 1940s, a variety of injuries and age caused Canutt to reduce stunt work and move to stunt coordination and second-unit directing.
+And during the mid to late 1940s, he wound up directing / co-directing about twenty Republic westerns and serials.
+He remained busy in the 1950s and 1960s handling second unit / stunt coordinator jobs on films such as SPARTACUS, KNIGHTS OF THE ROUND TABLE, IVANHOE, CAT BALLOU, WHERE EAGLES DARE, more.
+And we can't forget the chariot race in BEN HUR (MGM, 1959).

 91 year old Yakima Canutt passed away on May 24, 1986 at the North Hollywood Medical Center.